 - Sprigs of fresh flat-leaf parsley, to serve

-Melt the butter in a medium pan, add the onion, celery and garlic and cook, stirring occasionally, untill soft, about 10 mins.
+- Melt the butter in a medium pan, add the onion, celery and garlic and cook, stirring occasionally, until soft, about 10 mins.
 Spoon into a large bowl and leave to cool.

-Add the remaining ingredients to the bowl with plenty of seasoning, and stir well to mix.
+- Add the nuts, breadcrumbs, lemon rind and juice, cheese, chestnuts, beaten egg and chopped parsley to the bowl with plenty of seasoning, and stir well to mix.

-Spoon into the loaf tin, pressing the mixture down firmly.
+- Spoon into the lined loaf tin, pressing the mixture down firmly.
 Fold the ends of aubergine over the top of the filling and cover the tin with the foil.

-Cook in the preheated oven for 50 minutes to 1 hour.
-Turn out on to a serving plate, remove the tin and garnish with sprigs of flat-leaf parsley.
+- Cook in the oven for 50 minutes to 1 hour.
+Turn out onto a serving plate, remove the tin and garnish with sprigs of flat-leaf parsley.

 Top tip for making Mary Berry's nut roast

-If you’ve got leftover nut roast and want to serve it the next day, it can be reheated in both the microwave or oven.
+If you want to serve your nut roast again the next day, it can be reheated in both the microwave or oven.
 For the best result we’d recommend warming through in the oven to make sure its just as soft on the inside and crisp on the outside as it was when originally served.
-Reheat at 180oC/Fan 160oC/Gas 4, for 50 mins to an hour, until piping hot.
+Reheat at 180C (160C fan, Gas 4) for 50 mins to an hour, until piping hot.

 How to prepare Mary Berry’s nut roast ahead?